cstoeckert/iterativeWGCNA/README.md

 │   │   |   ├── wgcna-blocks.RData: R data object containing input expression data (expression) and results from blockwise WGCNA (blocks)
 │   │   │   ├── wgcna-kme_histogram.pdf: kME histogram based on WGCNA classification
 │   │   │   ├── wgcna-membership.txt: gene membership from WGCNA classification
+│   │   │   ├── passM_iN-TOM.block.X.RData(.gz): TOM for block X generated in passM, iN (if saveTOMs=TRUE; gzipped if --gzipTOMs option specified)
 ```

 > Note: as of release 1.1.3, iterativeWGCNA now outputs two sets of files containing the final classification.
 Those prefixed with `final-` report the penultimate module membership assignments and eigengenes; i.e. result at the algorithm convergence.
 Those prefixed with `merge-` report the final module assignements determined after merging close modules and reassessing module memberships after the merge.

+> Note: TOMs are only saved if the wgcnaParameter `saveTOMs` is set to `TRUE`.
+With large gene sets (>10,000 genes), these can be very large and take a while to write to file, dramatically slowing down the performace of the algorithm in the early iterations.
+To save disk space, specify the paratmer `--gzipTOMs` to gzip .RData files as generated.
+Again, this i/o operation may slow down the performance of the algorithm in the early iterations.

 ### Add-ons